WillLiu322/willliu322.github.io/_pages/cv.md

   *  Gained expertise in building simulation and integration environments with ROS 2, MoveIt, and Isaac Sim, while also developing a deeper understanding of Imitation Learning algorithms, Motion Planning, and Visual Perception modules.

-* **Research Assistant**,The Hong Kong University of Science and Technology (Guangzhou), September 2025 - November.
+* **Research Assistant**, The Hong Kong University of Science and Technology (Guangzhou), September 2025 - November.
 2025

   *  Research focuses on systematic methods for maintaining safety constraints in systems with random mode switching and time-varying input dynamics under uncertainty..